 This list barely scratches the surface of all the causes of diarrhea.
 Stress-related diarrhea is usually short-lived, but if your cat continues to have loose stools, there could be something else going on.

 Excessive diarrhea can cause your cat to become dehydrated, especially if they’re also vomiting.
-Anytime your cat stops eating or starts eating less, they could develop a life-threatening condition called hepatic lipidosis.
+Anytime your cat stops eating or starts eating less, they could develop a life-threatening hepatic lipidosis.
 Don’t delay in having your cat evaluated by a veterinarian.

 Your vet may suggest various tests to diagnose the cause of your cat’s diarrhea, such as a fecal check, bloodwork, X-rays, or even an ultrasound.
 Depending on the diagnosis, you may need to treat an underlying condition or control the diarrhea.
 Long-term, stubborn cases of diarrhea may lead your vet to send you to a veterinary internal medicine specialist for help.